krystianmagdziarz/djInsight/README.md

 ## 🔧 How It Works

-djInsight implements a **two-tier architecture** for maximum performance and reliability:
+djinsight implements a **two-tier architecture** for maximum performance and reliability:

 ### 🚀 Tier 1: Real-time Data Collection (Redis)
-- **Instant Tracking**: When a user visits a page, JavaScript sends an async request to djInsight's API
+- **Instant Tracking**: When a user visits a page, JavaScript sends an async request to djinsight's API
 - **Redis Storage**: View data is immediately stored in Redis with sub-millisecond write times
 - **Session Management**: Unique visitors are tracked using Django's session framework
 - **Smart Key Structure**: Uses content-type specific Redis keys (`djinsight:counter:blog.article:123`)